rabindrakharel/pmo/docs/api/API_DEVELOPER_GUIDE.md

 1. **Security:**
    - [ ] All routes have authentication
-   - [ ] RBAC checks before business logic
+   - [ ] RBAC checks in SQL or explicit checks
    - [ ] No SQL injection vulnerabilities
    - [ ] No hardcoded credentials